yiisoft/yii2-queue/README.md

 console commands, which the component registers in your application.
 For more details see documentation of a driver.

-The component has ability to track status jobs which was pushed into queue.
+The component has ability to track status of a job which was pushed into queue.

 ```php
 // Push a job into queue and get massage ID.